PhenomDevel/BlizzHUDTweaks/README.md

 #### [EditModeExpanded](https://www.curseforge.com/wow/addons/edit-mode-expanded)
 - Micro Button Bar
 - Bags Bar

+## Miscellaneous
+- Overwrite your characters name
+- Hide Player level
+- Hide Target level
+- Hide Player name
+- Hide Target name
+- Overwrite Player/Target Health/Mana font size
+- Overwrite actionbar padding (-4 to +16)

+## Class Resource
+You can

+- Scale the class resources
+- Change position based on Player Frame (Left, Right, Top, Bottom)
+- Hide the class resource

+You also can change the settings for the Totem Frame.

 # Performance
 Even though the add-on has to check more or less in a set interval, it is very performant.
 It only uses memory if there are fades being performed and checks in a smart way if there is something to render.
 If you have any trouble, you can manually set the interval which is used for the fading checks.